 1. Raw materials used for the production

-Raw materials used during the production of textiles must not contain any substances that may adversely affect humans health.
+Raw materials used during the production of textiles must not contain any substances that may adversely affect human health.
 Using toxic substances such as heavy metals, formaldehyde, fragrant solvents, functional nano-particles, as well as GMOs (genetically modified organisms and their enzymes are prohibited.

 The GOTS marking is divided into two categories in terms of the raw materials used in the production: